ionic-team/ionic-docs/docs/api/radio-group.md

 import EncapsulationPill from '@components/page/api/EncapsulationPill';

-<h2 className="table-of-contents__title">Contents</h2>

-<TOCInline
-  toc={toc}
-  maxHeadingLevel={2}
-/>

-A radio group is a container for a group of [radio buttons](./radio).
+A radio group is a container for a group of [radios](./radio).
 It allows a user to select at most one radio button from a set.
 Checking one radio button that belongs to a radio group unchecks any previous checked radio button within the same group.
+For example usage of the radio group, see the radio documentation.

 ## Interfaces